Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 In such setup, you minimize a score function subject to equation $$(2)$$, using some solver like [Quadratic Programming](https://en.wikipedia.org/wiki/Quadratic_programming).

-Thanks to [Stéphane Caron](https://scaron.info/) for proof-reading, comments and typos feedbacks.
+Thanks to [Stéphane Caron](https://scaron.info/) and Marcos Maximo for proof-reading, comments and typos feedbacks.